In this article you’ll learn how to construct the D minor triad as well as how to play it on piano and guitar.

-Below is the D minor triad shown in the treble and bass clef.
+Here is the triad written on the stave in the treble clef.

 Before you read on make sure that you have a basic understanding of intervals.
 Intervals are vital for understanding how triads are built.
 Check out our guide to major, minor and perfect intervals for more on this.